The Fact This is True Really Stinks

 Along with probiotics, taking a supplement known to increase how much mucous your body makes is a great idea.

-The top 3 ingredients in this blend are L-glutamine, N-acetyl glucosamine and citrus pectin.
+The top 3 supplements for this are L-glutamine, N-acetyl glucosamine and citrus pectin.

-Let me explain how these ingredients function to protect your gut.
+Let me explain how these function to protect your gut.

-L-glutamine is an essential amino acid.
-Quite a few people supplement with it on its own, but it’s one of the best supplements for your gut lining.
+L-glutamine is an essential amino acid. is one of the best supplements for your gut lining.

 As researchers writing for the Journal of Epithelial Biology & Pharmacology noted